UM logo

 Carr, D. E. and M. R. Dudash.
 1995.
 Inbreeding depression under a competitive regime in Mimulus guttatus: consequences for potential male and female function.
 Heredity 75: 437-445.

-Understanding the interaction between inbreeding and phenotypic plasticity: Mimulus guttatus as a model system for studying establishment and persistence of invasive species
+Interaction between inbreeding and phenotypic plasticity: Mimulus guttatus as a model system for studying establishment and persistence in native and novel environments

 In the model system, Mimulus guttatus, we have examined how eight source populations that vary in both population size and ecological attributes from the native range within California vary in their expression of inbreeding depression and phenotypic plasticity on population founding and establishment success in both native and novel habitats.
 Secondly, we are quantifying how 3 generations of enforced selfing influences individual fitness and the expression of phenotypic plasticity in the greenhouse, native field environment and non-native habitat.